trampgeek/moodle-qtype_coderunner/Readme.md

 The template variable `TEST`, which is defined in the Twig context only when Twig is rendering a per-test template, contains the following attributes:

- * `TEST.rownum` The sequence number of this test (0, 1, 2 ...).
- * `TEST.questionid` The ID of the question being run.
-Not generally useful.
  * `TEST.testtype` The type of test, relevant only when Precheck is enabled for the question and is set to *Selected* so that the author has control over which tests get run.
 0 denotes "run this test only when *Check* is clicked, 1 denotes "run this